 Thanks for stopping by!
 I wish you a HAPPY NEW YEAR!

-Jordan is an interior stylist and home decor blogger.
-She has cultivated a following of women looking to her for decorating advice!
-She inspires people to create a home they LOVE through documenting her own home, crafts, DIY’s and shopping trips to her favorite home decor stores.
-JorDecor is your girl for a daily dose of fun and all things home SWEET home!
+Hi I'm Jordan I'm a wife and a mom of two kids.
+I love to decorate and share my ideas over on Instagram and my blog.
+I've cultivated a following of women looking for decorating advice!
+I strive to inspire people to create a home they LOVE through documenting my own home, crafts, DIY’s and shopping trips to my fave home decor stores.
+I'm your girl for a daily dose of fun and all things home SWEET home!